NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ## Methods and Event Handling

-Vue gives extra functionality to the binding of method, instead of binding to a method name, methods can be invoked from an inline JavaScript handler.
+Vue gives extra functionality to method binding, instead of binding to a method name, methods can be invoked from an inline JavaScript handler.
 JavaScript is then executed when the vue method is called when a user interacts with an element.

 ```html
 </div>